iggredible/rerails-client/README.md

 The rest of the requests, `postTodos()` and `deleteTodo` is left as an exercise.
 They are very similar to `getTodos()`, except they use `POST` and `DELETE` method, respectively.
 The codes are on this repo.
 You can find the `postTodo()` in action inside `AddTodo.js` and `deleteTodo` inside `TodoList.js`.

-If you have any question, feel free to email me!
+If you have any question, feel free to let me know!